SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

     * [Projects](###Projects)

 ## Experiments
-For each experiment, two plots allow to see the learning progress:
+For each experiment, two plots that allow to see the learning progress are saved in the folder "folder_save":

 - A time graph that shows how the control variables evolve.
    - The top graph: states along with the predicted states and uncertainty from n time steps prior.
 The value of n is specified in the legend.